 Uni professor says students should be due compensation over ‘scam’ student loans

-Prof. Clive Seale, a retired uni professor and dad of three UK graduates, told The Guardian this weekend that despite originally supporting the government’s choice to raise tuition fees to £9,000 in 2012, he now thinks the loans were ‘mis-sold’ and that students should be due some sort of compensation.
+Dr. Clive Seale, a retired uni professor and dad of three graduates, told The Guardian that despite originally supporting the government’s choice to raise tuition fees to £9,000 in 2012, he now thinks the loans were ‘mis-sold’ and that students should be due some sort of compensation.

 This comes just weeks after engineering graduate Simon Crowther wrote to his MP criticising the government’s ‘underhanded’ student loan terms (the letter went viral, but was factually incorrect – we explain all here!).